 The Algarve region has 200 kilometer coastline with some of the best and most beautiful beaches in the world, the favorite for many sun-seekers from all over.

 The Algarve is known by its long sunny days, a gastronomy to “die” for, endless golden sandy beaches, golf courses, the kindness of their people and more, much more for you to discover.
 Try to mention Portugal or the Algarve in a conversation and you will be surprised with how many people instantly will bring up warming memories of beautiful sunny days, well spent in this corner of Europe.

-The majority of Algarve visitors come from the UK, from Germany, Spain and lately also from France.
-There is also a large number of visitors from the United States, Canada and Brazil.
+The majority of Algarve visitors come from the UK, France , Germany, Spain and lately also a large number of visitors from the United States, Canada and Brazil.

 Enjoying the Algarve

 Here you will have time for everything, so that you enjoy a more relaxed way of life.
 Cheaper prices, when comparing with almost all other countries in Europe, beautiful unspoiled beaches and landscapes, a large variety of Golf Courses, Marinas and not to forget the traditional Portuguese cuisine and wine.
 Those who venture beyond the coast, even by a mere 10 kilometers or so, you will find a new different Algarve with a varied landscape, a fascinating history, a calm lifestyle, and above all, the warmth of its welcoming people making you feel at home.

 Every year, thousands have gone ahead and bought their home in Portugal, most as a second home for holidays but for many as a permanent move, either for retirement or in search for a new and healthier way of life.